11A11/basic-downloader-with-gui/README.md

 # basic-downloader-with-gui
-A Java based threaded downloader with gui
+A Java based downloader with gui